cfaqiri/codechallenge/README.md

 6. Log into /admin and add job groups

 # Routes
+## Register
+The endpoing to register an account can be accessed via a POST request to the './register' url.
 ## Upload
 The endpoint to upload a file can be accessed via a POST request to the '/upload' url.
 ## Retrieve